CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 :::

-The Node REPL allows us to write expressions and then use Node to evaluate them.
+The Node REPL allows us to write expressions and evaluate them.
 Let’s try this out:

 ```REPL